aiy-wish/Audio-Transformation-using-Low-Pass-Filter/README.md

 ` $ pip install -r requirements.txt`

-After making sure you have all necessary modules, run the script using this file.
+After making sure you have all necessary modules, run the script using the file `filtration.py`:

-`$ python3 denoise.py`
+`$ python3 filtration.py`

 The filtered output will be saved in a wav file named `filtered.wav` in the current directory.
 Once you play the audio, you will notice the difference from the original audio file.
 Moreover, you will find the graphs saved as `before_filtering.png`, `after_filtering.png` and `comparison.png` for finding the graphs of the wav files before and after filtration process.